 - developed relationships with local and nationally focused Indigenous organizations

 - formalized our commitment by signing the Philanthropic Community’s Declaration of Action

-- supported 30 Indigenous organizations and programs for a total of $1.5M (fiscal year 2020) together with our fundholders
+- supported 23 Indigenous-led and serving organizations for a total of $1.1M (fiscal year 2021) together with our fundholders

-- tried to listen and learn from Indigenous leaders
+- strived to seek out opportunities to listen and learn from Indigenous leaders